Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Find a peaceful location from which you can photograph an entire cityscape.
 This will allow you to focus on various movements in the same frame without making your composition look too busy.

-Because you’ll be in a quiet location, you won’t have to worry about getting in anyone’s way or accidentally dropping your camera.
+Because you’ll be in a quiet location, you won’t have to worry about getting in anyone’s way.

 30. Use a Slow Shutter Speed With Glow Sticks